josh-egan/tech.joshegan.com/public/posts/yr2016/cassandra-cheatsheet.md

 node      | A server running an instance of cassandra. token     | A single token associated with a piece of data.
 "Token" is also often used to refer to a range of tokens. vnode     | A virtual node.
-Virtual nodes are used to distribute token values on a single physical node. dc        | A data center is a grouping of nodes.
+Virtual nodes are used to distribute token values on a single physical node. snitch    | Snitches are used by cassandra internally to learn about the nodes.
+See SimpleSnitch, GossipingPropertyFileSnitch, PropetyFileSnitch, etc. dc        | A data center is a grouping of nodes.
 Each data center has its own set of tokens. rack      | Each node in a data center is part of a rack.
 Racks do not require an even distribution of nodes.
 Data center replication will be evenly distributed among racks.
 Each rack will evenly distribute the replication among the nodes on the rack. keyspace  | Data is organized at the highest level into keyspaces.
 The oracle or mysql analog is tablespace.
 Replication is specified at the keyspace level.